OUGC-Network/ougc-Awards/README.md

 ### Template Modifications <a name = "template_modifications"></a>

-To display Awards data it is required that you edit the following template for each of your themes.
+To display Awards data it is required that you edit the following templates for each of your themes.

 1. Place `{$ougcAwardsJavaScript}` in the `headerinclude` template.
 2. Place `{$ougcAwardsCSS}` in the `headerinclude` template.